9 Innovations that Suggest the Healthcare Revolution is Here

 2. IoT and Wearables

 Patients tend to be more aware regarding the maintenance of their personal health and wellness.
 In fact, the advent of technology has made it possible for us to use smart wearable and connected devices that ultimately allow us to make healthier lifestyle choices.
-It leads to specific health conditions, such as Diabetes, heart arrhythmia, COPD, asthma, pain management, and so on.
+It leads to specific health conditions, such as Diabetes, Heart Arrhythmia, COPD, Asthma, Pain M

 According to various studies, the market for wearable technology has received a major boost with close to 16.7% of growth recorded in 2017, along with a considerable increase in the sales figures.
 And it has also been revealed that the market for smart wearables will reach the figure of 500 million units by 2021.
 According to several research and studies, the healthcare wearable market is expected to reach $14.4 billion by 2022, escalating from $6.22 billion in 2017.